labeveryday/devicebanner/README.md

 A couple of things to note:

-1. Modify the `ip_address_file.txt` to update the list of ip addresses for the devices that you want to update.
+1. Modify the `ip_address_file.txt` file to update the list of ip addresses for the devices that you want to update.

 2. Modify the device credentials in the `credentials.py` file.
-These are the creds that will be used to log into your network device.
+These are the creds that will be used to log into your network devices.

 3. In the `banners/` directory is where you store the banners that will be used to update your devices.
 If you want to use a different banner you will need to do two things.